Getting started¶

 : Indicates the usage of the Authorization Code Flow.client_id

-: The client ID for your BankID OIDC client.client_secret
+: The client ID for your BankID client.client_secret

-: The client secret for your BankID OIDC client.redirect_uri
+: The client secret for your BankID client.redirect_uri

 : The same callback URI used in the authorization request.code